lawliet575/PaintX---Java-Edition/README.md

 # Java Paint Project!

-Unleash your creativity with our user-friendly Java Paint application.
-Effortlessly draw various shapes, add layers for depth, and enjoy the freedom of free drawing with enhanced tools.
+Presenting a Java Paint project where you can draw different shapes and easily add layers.
+This simple and user-friendly application lets you express your creativity by creating drawings with various shapes and adding layers for more depth.

 ## Features:
 - Easy drawing of various shapes.